Teaching subjects you dislike? I feel you. Here is what I do.

 I get lots of assumptions about English teachers: that they will correct everyone’s grammar, that they correct people’s writing for fun, and that they love any written word.
 None of those are true of me.
 When someone asks me what my favorite poem of all time is and I tell them “nothing,” the person normally wrinkles her brow.
 I get it.

 April is National Poetry Month and I know I’m in the minority of English teachers: I don’t care for poetry.
 These are adaptations I’ve made so that I can teach poetry the best I can.
 I can (and hope you can too!) apply these ideas when I have teaching subjects I dislike.
-So, to my readers… what do you do when you teach a topic that is not your favorite?
+So, to my readers… what do you do when you teaching subjects you dislike?
 What tips would you add?